mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 and other mechanisms to enable proprietary experiences.
-It is important that recommendations for client authentication are restricted to mechanisms that would require compromise of secrets versus configurations which may not enjoy the same storage or memeory protections within apps or operating systems that cryptographic secrets do.
+It is important that recommendations for client authentication are restricted to mechanisms that would require compromise of secrets versus configurations which may not enjoy the same storage or memory protections within apps or operating systems that cryptographic secrets do.

 ## Why alternatives are not recommended